alfiwillianz/alfiwillianz.github.io/README.md

 ## Overview

-This is a personal portfolio website built with HTML, CSS, and JavaScript, designed to showcase projects, achievements, and contact information.
+This is a personal portfolio website built with HTML, CSS, and JavaScript, designed to showcase projects, achievements, blog posts, and contact information.
 The site features a clean, responsive design with a dark mode interface.

 ## Features